rows/X/README.md

 9. After that the app will trigger a paste event that will load the TSV into a new Table.
 10. The user sees the scrapped information in Table 1 of a new Page.

+## Open Bounties Program

+Join our Open Bounties Program and get rewarded for enhancing the extension!

+Current Open Bounties:

+- Port extension to Safari: $250
+- Support parsing tables in PDFs: $150.
+[Example](https://www.oecd.org/pisa/OECD_2022_PISA_Results_Comparing%20countries%E2%80%99%20and%20economies%E2%80%99%20performance%20in%20mathematics.pdf).

+To ensure quality and alignment with our goals, features are only eligible for a bounty once they are approved by our team and made publicly available.
+If you have submitted code to solve one of the bounties, let us know at security@rows.com

 ## Contributions

 Contributions to RowsX are welcome!
 If you have issues or suggestions for improving the extension, please feel free to open an issue or submit a pull request on the GitHub repository.